 - Back up the file that currently controls the effective upload limit.

-Keep the timestamped backup until the new limit is confirmed from the same site path that handles uploads.
+Keep the backup until a larger upload is confirmed through the same site path.

 - Open the controlling configuration file in a text editor.